 What is Waterfall Process Model?

-The waterfall process model has obtained its name as ‘waterfall model’ as each stage construct a well-defined product or output which is passed onto the next stage as an input just like a stream of water.
-Once the stream of water, falls down it cannot flow back up.
-Similarly, once the product of a stage is passed to the next stage it cannot be reverted.
+The waterfall process model has its name waterfall model as each stage constructs a well-defined product or output that is passed onto the next stage as an input, just like a stream of water.
+Once the stream of water falls down, it cannot flow back up.
+Similarly, in the waterfall model, when one stage passes its product to the next one, the scenario cannot be reverted.

-So, we can say that this entire software development process behaves like a series of tiny waterfalls and this is why this model is termed as the ‘waterfall model’.
+So, we can say that this entire software development process behaves like a series of tiny waterfalls, and this is why we refer to this model as the ‘waterfall model’.

-Waterfall Model divides the entire process of software development into a definite number of stages.
-These stages are then carried out in a sequence one after another.
-Every stage produces a well-defined product which is forwarded as an input to the next stage.
+The waterfall model divides the entire process of software development into a definite number of stages.
+The developers then carry out these stages in a sequence, one after another.
+Every stage produces a well-defined product and forwards it as an input to the next stage.

-Each stage continues processing until the final product of that stage is obtained, before switching to the next stage.
-Well, the waterfall model does not describe what methodology should be used at each of its stages nor does it describes any notation for the products produced at each stage.
+Each stage continues processing until the final product of that stage is obtained before switching to the next stage.
+The waterfall model does not describe what methodology should be used at each stage, nor does it describe any notation for the products produced at each stage.
 Let us move towards the phases/stages of the waterfall model.

 Phases of Waterfall Model

-The phases/steps/stages of waterfall model vary from author to author & people to people, though the overall approach is the same.
+The waterfall model’s phases/steps/stages vary from author to author & people-to-people, though the overall approach is the same.
 The phases of the waterfall model that we will study are as follow:

 1. Requirement Analysis

-Being the first phase at this stage, the software engineer first understands the requirement of the client.
-What is actually the problem of the client and what solution does it require for his problem.
+Being the first phase at this stage, the software engineer first understands the client’s requirements.
+What is the client’s problem, and what solution does it require for his problem.

-The software engineer documents these requirements of the client in SRS (Software Requirement Specification) document which can also be considered as a contract between client and developers.
-This avoids any dispute between the client and developers in future.
+The software engineer documents the client’s requirements in the SRS (Software Requirement Specification) document, which can also be considered a contract between the client and developers.
+The contract document avoids any dispute between the client and developers in future.

 2. Planning